kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 Route matching is **single-pass**:

-1. Every entry in `httpPreRoutingFilters` executes, in order, on the incoming request.
+1. Every entry in `httpFilters` executes, in order, on the incoming request.
 2. After the last pre-routing filter completes (or one short-circuits), the implementation performs HTTPRoute matching against the (potentially mutated) request.
-3. Implementations MUST NOT re-run any `httpPreRoutingFilters` entries after HTTPRoute matching begins.
+3. Implementations MUST NOT re-run any `httpFilters` entries after HTTPRoute matching begins.
 4. Implementations MAY invalidate an internal route cache after a pre-routing filter mutates a matching input (for example, Envoy's